Spritely Years - SOLD OUT

 There **may** be a few copies still available directly from Tom Coulthard.
 Please drop him an email if you're interested--but don't wait too long--once these are gone....

-More information on John, his "Sprinzel Sprites" and his book can be found on our "John Sprinzel" page on SpriteSpot, as well as in our SpriteSpot Wiki.
+More information on John, his "Sprinzel Sprites" and his book can be found on our "John Sprinzel" page on SpriteSpot.

 NEW USERS PLEASE READ